Majid Al Futtaim unveils ultra-prime villa community in Dubai

 "Elysian Mansions stands as testament to this, with the option for all homes to be tailored to suit residents’ needs and in line with their aesthetic preferences.
 Advanced customisation options encompass flexible layouts, a choice of high-quality façades and interior finishes, and landscaped grounds.
 Instead of an additional guest suite, buyers can opt for an extra-spacious master suite with a lounge area, two large walk-in wardrobes and a sizeable en-suite, or a Majlis on the ground floor," explained Esber.

 "The basement area can be configured as an entertaining zone, as a ‘man cave’, or as a spa, wellness or work out space.
-Additionally, the rooftop Sky Suite can be fitted out for entertainment, wellbeing or as a self-contained guest suite," he added.-TradeArabia News Service
+Additionally, the rooftop Sky Suite can be fitted out for entertainment, wellbeing or as a self-contained guest suite," he added.

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).